Janice E. Snyder, 81, Mazeppa

 A celebration of life for Janice E. Snyder, who passed away Nov.
 30, 2020, will be held at 3 p.m.
 Sunday, July 18, at St. Andrews Episcopal Church, 255 S. Derr Dr., Lewisburg.
 Masks required for anyone attending.

-Mostly sunny in the morning then increasing clouds with some scattered thunderstorms later in the day.
+Partly cloudy skies during the morning hours.
+Thunderstorms likely in the afternoon.
 Storms may contain strong gusty winds.
-High around 90F.
+High 88F.
 Winds light and variable.
-Chance of rain 50%..
+Chance of rain 80%..

-Mostly cloudy with scattered thunderstorms mainly before midnight.
-Low 68F.
+Thunderstorms during the evening, then cloudy skies overnight.
+Low 64F.
 Winds light and variable.
-Chance of rain 50%.
+Chance of rain 70%.